Buried in Debt?

 "I'm ashamed to even ask for help."

-137,000 Canadians filed for relief last year.
+Over 140,000 Canadians filed for relief in 2025.
 This isn't failure—it's a legal tool designed to give people a fresh start.

 Former Collectors, Now Advocates